Our Family Trip To France

-In a few weeks time, an excited MTM family will be packing up the car, jumping on the Eurotunnel, and braving the French roads on an adventure to the heart of the France – the Burgundy region, and more specifically around Pays de Guédelon.
+In a few weeks time, an excited MTM family will be packing up the car, jumping on the Eurotunnel, and braving the French roads on an adventure to the heart of France – the Burgundy region, and more specifically around Pays de Guédelon.
+It’s the fist time we’ve ever travelled to France by road – but as I soon discover, there is more to it than going across the channel!
+But if you’re looking for some French road trip ideas – then why not follow our driving holiday in France?

 History seeps from every crevice and none more so than in the captivating and opulent buildings in Burgundy’s capital Dijon, built by rich dukes when the duchy was more powerful than France itself.
 Then you have the rolling countryside, vineyards and mustard fields – plus 1,000 miles of unspoilt wilderness in Morvan National Park.